-In some countries, people and even therapists use massage, or rubbing, to try to relax spastic muscles.
+In some countries, people and even therapists use massage, or rubbing, to try to relax tense muscles.
 Although massage often helps relax muscle spasms, cramps, or tight muscles from other causes, in spasticity, massage usually increases the muscle tightness.
-As a general rule, DO NOT MASSAGE SPASTIC MUSCLES.
+As a general rule, DO NOT MASSAGE MUSCLES THAT ARE TENSE DUE TO SPASTICITY.

-Pulling or pushing directly against spastic muscles causes them to tighten more.

-To correct abnormal positions, sometimes you can use 'tricks' to release or 'break' the muscle spasms.
+Pulling or pushing directly against muscles tightened by spasticity causes them to tighten more.
+To correct unhealthy positions, sometimes you can use tricks to release or relax the muscle spasms.